bcgov/platform-developer-docs/src/docs/automation-and-resiliency/horizontal-and-vertical-autoscaling-demo.md

 ### VPA with StatefulSet app, such as Patroni HA cluster

-Using bcgov's patroni template, Deploy patroni HA cluster with 3 replicas and test VPA behaviors with a couple scenarios.
+Using bcgov's Patroni template, Deploy Patroni HA cluster with 3 replicas and test VPA behaviors with a couple scenarios.
 The purpose of this experiment is to see how VPA behaves in terms of calculating recommendations and updating these pods during scale up/down when they are running under different resource conditions.

 #### Deploy Patroni cluster template